Helena Hermansson researches in crisis management

 In order to collect appropriate data, Helena did field work in Istanbul, Ankara, Van and Erciş.
 In a context where it is difficult to establish trust as a researcher and difficult to ask sensitive questions, Helena was able to interview 44 government, municipal, city, and civil society representatives.

 The dissertation provides indications that the inherent dynamics of disasters (and the processes they produce) as well as the political-administrative system in a country affect how applicable previous research on cross-sectoral collaborative actors is, since such research has often been developed in another context.
 The dissertation also shows that in most cases such collaboration seemed to help and improve the management of the disaster and its consequences.
 This may seem obvious, but research on collaboration has not been very successful in explaining what collaboration actually leads to.
 There were also times when relief efforts became more effective when NGO's distanced themselves from collaborating with state authorities.
 Therefore, we should be careful to uncritically advocate cooperation as a key factor for effective disaster management.

-Decentralization is strongly advocated in international disaster risk reduction circles since it is believed to contribute to increased local participation and increased local capacity.
-However, research on disaster risk reduction and decentralization is in its infancy.
-Although Helena's dissertation underlines the importance of local actors in all phases of disasters, she raises a warning finger to pairing this with the advocacy of decentralization reforms.
-Helena shows how a number of aspects, including disaster dynamics and the political-administrative context, must be taken into account in understanding how decentralization reforms are received in practice.
+Decentralisation is strongly advocated in international disaster risk reduction circles since it is believed to contribute to increased local participation and increased local capacity.
+However, research on disaster risk reduction and decentralisation is in its infancy.
+Although Helena's dissertation underlines the importance of local actors in all phases of disasters, she raises a warning finger to pairing this with the advocacy of decentralisation reforms.
+Helena shows how a number of aspects, including disaster dynamics and the political-administrative context, must be taken into account in understanding how decentralisation reforms are received in practice.

 Helena is currently employed as an analyst at CRISMART at the Swedish Defence University.